close

 The Marine in Arromanches

 A romantic address with a sea view.
-The restaurant La Marine is known for its dishes based on fresh, local seafood.
+The restaurant La Marine is known for its dishes based on fresh and local seafood.
 They also offer meat and vegetarian dishes on their menu.

 ```